GraeA85/Sprouton-Allotments/readme.md

          * A visitor can click the allotment shop link on the home page and be presented with a current shop stock list and pricing.
       7. As a user, I want to be able to access your social media accounts.
          * A user can access the comapnies social media links via the footer in any of the pages that they find themselves on.

    * ## Manual Testing
+***
   * Navigation - Repeated steps on all pages.
       * Click on logo to confirm that it navigates to landing page.
        * Click on all navigation links to verify that they direct to the indicated page.
         * Verify that the current page the user is on, is highlighted as active in the menu.
         * Verify that the navigation menu is responsive to screen size and switches the navigational links to the "hamburger" icon on appropriately sized screens.
         * Ensure the hamburger menu opens correctly and displays the navigational links
+        <br><br>
       * Home page
         * Verify that the google maps and youtube video load on all browsers and at all breakpoints.
         * Verify that the images are correctly shown on all browsers and at all breakpoints.
         * Verify that the buttons present the user with the correct modals and external documents.
 Ensure that the modals display correctly on all screen sizes and can be closed easily by the user to return to the page behind.
         * Verify that all social media links displayed in the footer work correctly and open in a new page/browser tab
+        <br><br>
       * Image gallery
         * Verify that all images load correctly
         * Verify that images are displayed within the gridbox layout on all screen sizes and are fully responsive.
+        <br><br>
       * Waiting List
         * Verify that the form and image display correctly on larger screens
         * Verify that the image disappears on smaller screens and the user is only presented with the form.
         * Verify that the form works correctly - all required fields give a prompt if not correctly completed.
 Verify once form is completed and submitted that the user is taken to the acknowledgement page.
+        <br><br>
       * Thank you page
         * Verify that page displays correctly, ackowledging the users form input.
         * Verify that the user can navigate back to the home page from the acknowledgement page.
+        <br><br>
       * 404 page
         * Verify that the page displays correctly and that the user can navigate anywhere else on the site.
+        <br><br>
       * Footer - Repeated steps on all pages.
         * Verify that the social media links open in a new tab.
+        <br><br>

+  ## Feedback from user testing
+***
   The main piece of feedback from my user testing was in relation to the hamburger icon.
 Against UX design I have changed the icon to a plant rather than the traditional hamburger icon that people are familiar with.
 Some testers were not aware the plant represented a hambuger icon.
 To combat this, rather than changing the icon back to the traditional icon, I used the built in "beat" function that can be applied to font awesome icons.
 The icon now shows a "beating" animation which will draw the user to click the icon.
 Once the icon has been pressed, the icon stops beating, this was achieved using an "onclick" attribute on the icon which essentially removes the "fa-beat" from the span class once it has been opened.
 The beat will be re-applied if the user moves to another page or refreshes their current page, however the icon will have already achieved its intended purpose.
+  <br><br>

-### Validator Testing
+## Validator Testing
+***
 - HTML
   - No errors were returned when passing through the official [W3C validator]
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator]
+<br><br>

-### Unfixed Bugs
+## Unfixed Bugs
+***
 There are no unfixed bugs present with the website.
+<br><br>
 ## Deployment
+***
 Once the development process was well underway, the website was deployed to GitHub pages.
 In order to achieve this I:

 - Opened up the website repo in GitHub and opened the settings tab.